-Managing anger and stress does wonder for neurogenesis and neuroplasticity.
+Managing anger and stress does wonders for neurogenesis and neuroplasticity.

 If you are a Senior or a Boomer or hope to be a Senior someday, then start managing anger and stress today.